PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/index.markdown

 }
 {% endcodeblock %}

-Using these two properties, you can expose any class method as a Gogo shell command.
+Using these two properties, you can expose any class method as a GOGO shell command.
 The first specifies the scope of the command, which is just a clever way to avoid conflicts with other command named the same.
 The second is the method to call and command name wrapped it one.
 So calling **tutorial:greet** should cause a hello world to appear.
 Lets **mvn package** again then run an update on our bundle.
 My bundle was 13 so typing **update 13** will reinstall from the installed location.
 Now if you look at your command list by typing **help** you should have a **tutorial:greet** command visible.
 Type it and see what happens:

 {% codeblock Executing Our New Command %}
 g! tutorial:greet